kuerbis/Term-Choose-p6/README.md

 tput
 ----

-The control of the cursor location, the color, and other options on the terminal is done via escape sequences.
+The control of the cursor location, the highlighting of the cursor position and the marked elements and other options on the terminal is done via escape sequences.

 `tput` is used to get the appropriate escape sequences.